iterative/dvc.org/static/docs/commands-reference/config.md

   (if you are on a recent Mac then chances are you are using `reflinks`) or you've manually specified `cache.type copy`, you are **corrupting** the cache if you are editing the data file in the workspace.
-Check the `cache.protected` mode setting above and corresponding `dvc unprotect` command to modify files safely.
+Check the `cache.protected` config option above and corresponding `dvc unprotect` command to modify files safely.

   1. **`reflink`** - this is the best link type that could be.
 It is as fast as